GraceOyiza/Ruby_capstone/README.md

    - $ cd bin

+   - run bundle to see the gems installed

    - $ in the terminal run ./main.rb to see the results.

    - $ in terminal run rspec to see the tests result.